satellite-image-deep-learning/techniques/README.md

 * [TorchSat](https://github.com/sshuair/torchsat) is an open-source deep learning framework for satellite imagery analysis based on PyTorch.
 * [torchvision-enhance](https://github.com/sshuair/torchvision-enhance) -> Enhance PyTorch vision for semantic segmentation, multi-channel images and TIF file,...
 * [felicette](https://github.com/plant99/felicette) -> Satellite imagery for dummies.
 Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.
+* [napari](https://napari.org) -> napari is a fast, interactive, multi-dimensional image viewer for Python.
+It’s designed for browsing, annotating, and analyzing large multi-dimensional images.
+By integrating closely with the Python ecosystem, napari can be easily coupled to leading machine learning and image analysis tools.
+[Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data)

 ## Tools for image annotation
 If you are performing object detection you will need to annotate images.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note also that GEOJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks.